Norbert’s Gambit: The Cheapest Way To Trade US Dollars

 For example, Questrade does support the strategy but the journaling of the shares is not automated and you need to contact them.

-What you need to understand with DLR and DLR.U is that they both trade on the Toronto Stock Exchange (TSX).
+What you need to understand about DLR and DLR.U is that they both trade on the Toronto Stock Exchange (TSX).
 If your discount broker doesn’t support the process and it’s important to you, you can always consider switching discount broker.

 With the Norbert’s Gambit, the spread is very minimal but you have to execute a buy and sell order.
 The resulting amount would be closer to $761.25.
+In short, the smaller the spread, the smaller your currency exchange fees are.

 If you were to use a bank foreign exchange, your spread would be higher than if you were to use a forex house.